All Products

 Return value type

-Use the current_timestamp function to obtain the current date and time.
-Then, use the yow function to obtain the year on which the current date falls in the ISO week date system.
+Use the current_timestamp function to retrieve the current date and time.
+Then, use the yow function to return the year of the ISO week for the current date.

 * | SELECT current_timestamp, yow(current_timestamp)